 A Baby Changing Station: You’ve got to include it.
 Parents will thank you for it!
 I include diapers, wipes, hand sanitizer, diaper rash ointment and a small changing pad.

 The Toilet Paper Roll Tower: When we built our home I knew I didn’t want a dinky one-roll holder attached to the wall.
 I love this tower I picked up for $10 at TJMaxx.
-It holds 4 of the Cottonelle triple rolls and is extremely easy to change the roll.
+It holds 4 rolls and it is extremely easy to change the roll.
 Fully loaded, this will last us a LONG time!

 A Bathroom Basket Poem: This is just a fun little add-on that lets your guests know to take what they need and leave the rest for others.
 Here is what mine says: